 The CentOS Artwork Repository is a collaborative tool that anyone can have access to.
 However, changing that tool in any form is something that should be requested in centos-devel@centos.org mailing list.
-Generally, people download working copies from CentOS Artwork Repository, study the repository organization, make some changes in their working copies, make some tests to verify such changes work the way expected and request access to commit them up to the CentOS Artwork Repository for others to benefit from them.
+Generally, people download working copies from CentOS Artwork Repository, study the repository organization, make some changes in their working copies, make some tests to verify such changes do work the way expected and finally request access to commit them up to the CentOS Artwork Repository (i.e., the source repository) for others to benefit from them.